Representativeness and Efficiency in Overidentified IV: Covariates and Design Implementation

+Assumption~\ref{ass:conditional_late} is maintained jointly with the sampling and regularity conditions of Assumption~\ref{ass:sampling}, applied to the augmented observation $(Y_i, D_i, \bZ_i, X_i)$.

-Full saturation (Condition~(v)) is sufficient for both requirements identified by \citet{BlandholBonneyMogstadTorgovitsky2022}: rich covariates and a monotonicity-correct first stage, which are jointly necessary for 2SLS to be weakly causal in their sense.
+Full saturation (Condition~(v)) is sufficient for both requirements identified by \citet{BlandholBonneyMogstadTorgovitsky2022}: rich covariates (required for level-irrelevance in their characterization) and a monotonicity-correct first stage (additionally required under treatment effect heterogeneity).
+Under full saturation with conditional monotonicity (condition~(iii)), the first-stage fitted values equal the conditional treatment probabilities and are correctly ordered.
 The same logic extends to RT, since RT is a convex combination of conditional Wald estimands.
 Without full saturation, the estimand may not be weakly causal.